Transfer of a registered training contract - permanent and temporary (PDF, 435KB)

 - to facilitate the assessment of competency required under the training plan when an employer is temporarily unable to provide the range of work or facilities required.

 The temporary transfer of a training contract period must not exceed 1 year and must end before the nominal term of the contract ends.

 Where the employer intends to transfer all obligations of the training contract to another employer, the parties and temporary employer must agree in writing.
 The ATF-038 Temporary transfer of a registered training contract form has been developed for this purpose.
-A temporary transfer does not require approval; however, the original employer must, within 7 days after the transfer takes effect, give their Australian Apprenticeship Support Network (AASN) provider or the Department of Employment, Small Business and Training a copy of the signed agreement form.
+A temporary transfer does not require approval; however, the original employer must, within 7 days after the transfer takes effect, give their Australian Apprenticeship Support Network (AASN) provider or the Department of Employment, Small Business and Training (the department) a copy of the signed agreement form.

 The original employer must also notify the training organisation within 7 days after the transfer takes effect.
 The training organisation must ensure that a training plan is negotiated and signed with the temporary employer and apprentice or trainee within 28 days after the transfer effect date.
 The training record should be kept up-to-date with details of the work and training undertaken with the temporary employer.

 When the transfer period ends, the original employer must accept the returning apprentice or trainee and organise the updating of the training plan with the training organisation.